 Nestled at the base of a Montagnola hillside not far from Siena exists a tribute to relaxed well-being and excellence in gardening.
 For in a former stone quarry, nurtured greenery has reclaimed a rock face and modest offices have become a sprawling home whose comfortable rooms all access its gracious gardens.
-The striking juxtaposition of stone and foliage is present throughout the property - from the heated pool encircled by rock walls and shady holm oaks to the gracious wisteria arbour which outlines the perimeter of the quarry to the wide flagstone paths and patios edged by fragrant lavender and rosemary.
+The striking juxtaposition of stone and foliage is present throughout the property - from the pool encircled by rock walls and shady holm oaks to the gracious wisteria arbour which outlines the perimeter of the quarry to the wide flagstone paths and patios edged by fragrant lavender and rosemary.
 This mix can only help one relax in the natural beauty of this corner of Tuscany.

 The house is approached via wide furnished patios facing the olive grove and the main entrance through wide French doors leads into a bright living / dining room with hardwood floors, an open fireplace and a dining table for 6.
 Steps down from the dining area lead to a very large country kitchen where marble counters and a stone-hewn sink mix well with professional equipment.
 From the kitchen there is direct access to the long shaded pergola furnished with a circular table for 10 as well as sofas where the friends can gather for a pre-dinner cocktail or conversation long into the night.
 Across the walkway to the pool picnic tables under large umbrellas offer another option for an informal lunch.